itkovian/sarchive/README.md

 - Experimental support for clean termination on receipt of SIGTERM or SIGINT, where job events that have already been seen are processed, to minimise potential loss when restarting the service.
+- Output to Elasticsearch

 ## RPMs

 We provide a build script to generate an RPM using the cargo-rpm tool.
 You may tailor the spec file (listed under the `.rpm` directory) to fit your needs.
 The RPM includes a unit file so `sarchive` can be started as a service by systemd.
 This file should also be changed to fit your requirements and local configuration.